arthursb/arthursb.github.io/synesthesia.md

 The main goal is to avoid obstacles, just like in a runner game.
 We set LED stripes to help players localize themselves in the real world and have a better notion of the camera tracking limits.
 These lights were synchronized with the game.
 Through beat detection, we could make the lights blink and change color to the music.
-This ambience created a 80's arcade feeling.
+This ambience created an 80's arcade feeling.

 ### Setup